maxwell-k/cattle/README.rst

-A simple script to setup a development environment on a Chromebook.
-Uses a chroot and mount namespaces.
+A simple script to setup a development environment on a `Chromebook`.
+Uses a `chroot` and mount namespaces.

 Usage
 -----